 Taxpayers who own more than one residence (whether in the UK or overseas) have a number of tax issues to consider in respect of the potential capital gains tax on a disposal of any of those residences.
-Practical advance planning in this situation can have a major beneficial impact on the amount of capital gains tax payable (now 28% reduced to 18% to the extent any taxable gain falls within the taxpayer’s basic rate band for income tax).
+Practical advance planning in this situation can have a major beneficial impact on the number of capital gains tax payable.
+28% reduced to 18% to the extent any taxable gain falls within the taxpayer’s basic rate band for income tax.

-The first issue is to establish whether or not any particular property is a residence which potentially qualifies for the purposes of capital gains tax principal private residence relief.
-Such a residence is a property in which an individual occupies as a home with some degree of expected permanence.
-(The relief can never apply to properties exclusively let by the taxpayer to third parties except in very limited circumstances where the taxpayer is required to live in job related accommodation, e.g. clergymen, army officers).
-Occupation does not have to be continual such that it is possible to have more than one qualifying residence available at any one time.
-The residence does not have to be owned by the individual so strictly a property rented by a taxpayer will qualify as a residence of that taxpayer if he/she uses it themselves as a home and this can sometimes cause difficulties in terms of capital gains tax relief if not dealt with appropriately.
+The first issue is establishing whether any particular property is a residence that potentially qualifies for purposes of capital gains tax principal private residence relief.
+Such a residence is a property that an individual occupies as a home with some degree of expected permanence.
+Relief can never apply to properties exclusively let by taxpayers to third parties.
+Except in very particular circumstances where the taxpayer is required to live in professional accommodation, e.g. clergymen, army officers.

-If a property is acquired with the intention of renovating it and selling it on quickly for a profit, HM Revenue & Customs may seek to deny principal private residence relief as there was no intention of using the property as a residence with a degree of permanence even if the individual moved into the property while renovating it.
-Moving into a property while it is being marketed for sale is also unlikely to make that property a residence with a degree of permanence as there will be insufficient intention of staying on a longer term basis.
-It is even possible for HMRC to seek to tax any such gains as income (rather than capital gains) although this is unlikely for one property renovation and sale.
-If an individual carries out a serial number of property purchases, renovations and sales, a liability to income tax (and Class2/4 National Insurance contributions) will almost certainly arise, especially where such transactions are undertaken by anyone associated with the construction industry.
+If a property is acquired with the intention of renovating it and selling it quickly for a profit, HMRC may seek to deny principal private residence relief.
+This is because there was no intention of using the property as a residence with a degree of permanence, even if the individual moved into the property while renovating it.
+Moving into the property while it’s on the market for sale is unlikely to make that property a residence with a certain degree of permanence.
+It’s possible for HMRC to seek to tax any such gains as income (rather than capital gains), although this is unlikely for a property renovation or sale.
+If an individual carries out a serial number of property purchases, renovations, and sales, a liability to income tax (and Class 2/4 National Insurance contributions) will almost certainly arise.
+Especially where such transactions are undertaken by anyone associated with the construction industry.

 More than one residence

-As detailed above, it is possible to have more than one residence at any one time.
-The obvious examples of this are a holiday home (as long as it is used as a residence at some point from time to time) or a residence near a place of work used for part of the week with another residence elsewhere for the rest of the family.
-Typically this would be the house in the country for the family and the apartment in the city occupied during the working week.
+As detailed above, it is possible to have more than one private residence at any one time.
+The obvious examples of this are a holiday home (as long as it is coming in use as a residence at some point from time to time) or a residence near a place of work utilizing for part of the week another residence elsewhere for the rest of the family.

 Electing to designate the principal residence

-The default principal residence may not be the most tax efficient choice (especially if that residence is rented), and under certain circumstances it is possible to elect an alternative principal residence.
-An election can only be made within two years of a change in circumstances.
-A change in circumstances generally is an increase or decrease in the number of residences held by the individual but note that a reduction from two residences to one is not a relevant change.
-The election can be varied at any time, once made, and is valid as long as there is no further change in circumstances (at which point the election is automatically revoked and the default position reverts unless a new election is made).
+The default principal private residence may not be the most tax-efficient choice (especially if that residence is on rent), and under certain circumstances, it is possible to select an alternative principal residence.
+An election can only take place within two years of a change in circumstances.
+A change in circumstances is generally an increase or decrease in the number of residences held by individuals.
+But note that a reduction from two residences to one is not a relevant change.
+An election can vary at any time once it takes place and is valid as long as there’s no further change in circumstances. (at which point the election automatically revokes and the default position reverts unless a new election comes up.)

-If a non UK domiciled taxpayer has a residence outside the UK, care needs to be taken in respect of any election or default position as any gain on the foreign residence may not be taxable in the UK if the remittance basis is being used.
+- If a non-UK domiciled taxpayer has a residence outside the UK, care needs to be taken of any election or default position.
+Any gain on the foreign residence may not be taxable in the UK if the remittance basis is being used.

-An election must be in writing, signed by the individual (and, if relevant, their spouse or civil partner) and sent to the tax district of the individual (and that of their spouse or civil partner, if different).
-Note that confirmation by HMRC of receipt of an election does not mean that it has been accepted that such an election is valid.
-It is simply an acknowledgement of receipt and the validity of any election will only be considered if tax is at stake (i.e. when a disposal is made).
+- An election must be in writing, an individual must sign it and send it to the tax district of the individual.
+Confirmation by HMRC of receipt of an election doesn’t mean that it has been accepted that such an election is valid.
+It’s simply an acknowledgement of receipt and the validity of any election will only be considered if taxes are at stake.

-Transfers between spouses and civil partners (while living together) do not create a change in the number of residences and cannot be used to create the conditions necessary to make an election.
-However, in certain circumstances a transfer between spouses and civil partners can be beneficial.
-The rules in this respect are complex and specific advice to suit individual circumstances will be needed.
+- Transfers between spouses and civil partners (while living together) do not create a change in the number of residences.
+And cannot come into use to create the conditions necessary to make an election.
+However, in certain circumstances, a transfer between spouses and civil partners can be beneficial.
+The rules in this respect are complex, and specific advice to suit individual circumstances is needed.

-Once a residence has been established as a principal private residence (even if only for a very short period via an election as detailed above) a supplementary relief is available to exempt certain gains (up to £40,000 per taxpayer) attributable to periods when the property was let either partially whilst occupied or fully during a period of non occupation by the residence owner.
+Once a residence is established as a principal private residence (even if only for a very short period via an election as detailed above) a supplementary relief is available to exempt certain gains (up to £40,000 per taxpayer) attributable to periods when the property was let either partially while being occupied or fully during a period of non-occupation by the residence owner.